zannlin/StartSmartStudentManagement/README.md

 # StartSmartStudentManagement
-Members: Zander, Tyler, Tiago, Reghard
+Members: Zander, Tyler, Tiago, Reghard, Grace

 Task: Develop a C# Windows Forms application that manages student records using text files and incorporates Git version control.
 The application should include the following features:
 1. Add New Student: Through a form interface, allow the user to input student details (Student ID, Name, Age, and Course) and save these details to a file called students.txt.